Find the Right Saddle for Your Eastman® Acoustic Guitar

 B Compensated with Slanted Bass

 A large number of Eastmans have a B compensated with slanted bass saddle with a 12 inch radius.
-These saddles are often 69 mm or 71 mm long – please measure your saddle slot before ordering a replacement.
+These saddles are often between 69 mm to 71 mm long – so you must measure your saddle slot before ordering a replacement.
 They are often 3.2 mm thick, but can be as thin as 2.9 mm.
 Height for models without undersaddle pickups is tall – often around 11 mm.
 Models with undersaddle pickups often have saddles around 9 mm tall.
-Please see our bone saddles for Eastman guitars for options in both lengths.
+Please see our bone saddles for Eastman guitars options in 69 or 71 mm lengths.

 At first glance, this saddle type might look just like the Taylor B compensated saddle.
 However, there are a number of key differences.
 First, the Taylor B compensated saddle is forward line B compensated – please see our Guide to B Compensated Saddles for more information.
 Second, the Taylor saddle has a 15 inch top radius.
 Third, the Taylor saddle is 72 mm long.